MissionCriticalCloud/cosmic/README.md

 Cosmic currently supports the following hypervisors:
 KVM and XenServer.
-Support for other hypervisors can be added if contributors can provide the infrastructure to test agains.
+Support for other hypervisors can be added if contributors can provide the infrastructure to test against.

 Users can manage their cloud via Web interface, command line tools, and/or a full-featured query based API.